nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The Use case can be elaborated by the SD as below in addition to the SD mentioned in the [Design](#design):

 <img src="images/SDClearTasksEvents.png" width="700"><br>
+The detailed SD is not unlike SD clear task.

 <!-- Clearing an empty list of tasks or events does not change `Dowat` behavior -->